moraadiana/alx-onboarding/README.md

-Project 0
+Project 0 :
-Sum of squares program: Algorithm and Pseudo code
+Sum of squares program; Algorithm and Pseudo code